Eurovision 2026 Betting Preview: Odds, Predictions, & Best Bets

 Lampenius is a classical violinist, while Parkkonen is a pop singer who finished third on Finnish Idol in 2009.
 He turned that appearance into a record deal with Sony BMG and went on to release several successful singles.
 Their performance includes full staging with props and special effects.
 It should translate well to the Eurovision stage in Vienna.

 In 2026, Parkkonen reached a new peak in his career alongside Lampenius.
-Their single “Liekinheitin” is currently No. 1 on the Finnish charts and looks well-suited for a Eurovision performance.
+Their single “Liekinheitin” remained No. 1 on the Spotify charts in Finland for nearly three months from its release in mid-January.
+Today, it still has a strong ranking in No. 4 four months later.

 Finland had a few talented acts that would have done well at Eurovision 2026, so it was a good problem to have.
 However, the staging sets them ahead of the rest, and possibly the entire Eurovision field.